Architecture

 3. NoiseModelling with a GUI

 NoiseModelling has a Graphical User Interface (GUI).
-It is accessible through a web browser (here http://localhost:9580/geoserver/web/) and is generated by a module named “WPS Builder”.
+It is accessible through a web browser and the web page is named “WPS Builder”.

-In order for “WPS Builder” to communicate with the NoiseModelling libraries, we use a ‘bridge’ named GeoServer.
-This free and open-source software, allows (among other cool things) to execute WPS* scripts, written in Groovy language, via HTTP requests.
+In order for “WPS Builder” to communicate with the NoiseModelling libraries, we use a standard name Web Processing Service (Defined by the Open Geospatial Consortium OGC) API to execute WPS scripts.
+Theses scripts are written in the Groovy language.

 You can see NoiseModelling with a GUI in action in the page “Get Started - GUI”.